Understanding Cross-Origin Resource Sharing and how it works with Mock API Builder

 CORS (Cross-Origin Resource Sharing) is a security feature implemented by web browsers to control how web pages in one domain can request resources from a different domain.
 It prevents malicious websites from accessing data from other sites without permission.

-When your frontend application (e.g., localhost:3000) tries to call an API on a different origin (e.g., api.mockbuilder.com), the browser blocks the request by default unless the API server explicitly allows it.
+When your frontend application (e.g., localhost:3000) tries to call an API on a different origin (e.g., mockapibuilder.io/api/your-project), the browser blocks the request by default unless the API server explicitly allows it.

 Prevents unauthorized access to APIs from untrusted websites